 We all know that playing with hair is one of the best things about having a doll.
 But even a few costume changes can render a beautiful coiffure into a frightful mess.

-Get all of your things together first - if you can, get a wig brush with small, metal teeth; ideally one that does NOT have metal or plastic balls on the end of the bristles.
+Get all of your things together first - if you can, get a wig brush with small, metal teeth or natural boars bristles; ideally one that does NOT have metal or plastic balls on the end of the bristles.
 A brush such as this will ruin acrylic hair.
 Get a small spray bottle of water or, if your doll’s hair is especially tangled, get a leave-in conditioner.